 Rule 5605 of the NASDAQ rules requires a majority of a listed company's board of directors to be comprised of independent directors.
 In addition, the NASDAQ rules require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent under the Exchange Act.
-Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act.
+Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act, and compensation committee members must also satisfy the independence criteria set forth in Rule 10C-1 under the Exchange Act.
 Under Rule 5605(a)(2) of the NASDAQ rules, a director will only qualify as an "independent director" if, in the opinion of the Zafgen Board, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee, accept, directly or indirectly, any consulting, advisory, or other compensatory fee from the listed company or any of its subsidiaries or otherwise be an affiliated person of the listed company or any of its subsidiaries.
-In order to be considered independent for purposes of Rule 10C-1, the board must consider, for each member of a compensation committee of a listed company, all factors specifically relevant to determining whether a director has a relationship to such company which is material to that director's ability to be independent from management in connection with the duties of a compensation committee member, including, but not limited to: (1) the source of compensation of the director, including any consulting advisory or other compensation of the director, including any consulting advisory or other compensatory fee paid by such company to the director; and (2) whether the director is affiliated with Zafgen or any of its subsidiaries or affiliates.
+In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the board of directors, or any other board committee, accept, directly or indirectly, any consulting, advisory, or other compensatory fee from the listed company or any of its subsidiaries or otherwise be an affiliated person of the listed company or any of its subsidiaries.
+In order to be considered independent for purposes of Rule 10C-1, the board must consider, for each member of a compensation committee of a listed company, all factors specifically relevant to determining whether a director has a relationship to such company which is material to that director's ability to be independent from management in connection with the duties of a compensation committee member, including, but not limited to: (1) the source of compensation of the director, including any consulting advisory or other compensatory fee paid by such company to the director; and (2) whether the director is affiliated with Zafgen or any of its subsidiaries or affiliates.

-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, the Zafgen Board believes that each of the directors of the combined company, with the exception of Dr. Ben-Maimon, will be an "independent director" as defined under Rule 5605(a)(2) of the NASDAQ rules following the consummation of the transaction with Chondrial.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, the Zafgen Board believes that each of the directors of the combined company, with the exception of Dr. Ben-Maimon, will be an "independent director" as defined under Rule 5605(a)(2) of the NASDAO rules following the consummation of the transaction with Chondrial.